 - Pour oil into the main stew pot and place over medium heat.
 While the oil is heating up, peel and mince the garlic.
 Wait until the oil is hot and then add the garlic and the 1/4 teaspoon of sage to the pot.
-Sauté the garlic and sage, stirring until the garlic has browned a little, perhaps a minute and a half to two minutes.
+Sauté the garlic and sage, stirring until the garlic has browned a little, perhaps 1 1/2 to 2 minutes.
 Take out the garlic.

 - Next, add the onions and re-introduce the garlic that was removed before the meat was added.
-Sauté the onions, stirring them periodically, until softened, perhaps two to four minutes.
+Sauté the onions, stirring them periodically, until softened, perhaps 2 to 4 minutes.
 Then add the peppers.
 Stir them into the onions.
-Sauté for two or three minutes.
+Sauté for 2 or 3 minutes.
 Now add 1/2 cup of water.
 Once the liquid has begun to gently bubble, add the potato water to the pot.
-Once that has begun to bubble again, allow the mixture to simmer for about five minutes.
+Once that has begun to bubble again, allow the mixture to simmer for about 5 minutes.
 Make sure it does not come to a full boil.
 Be ready to adjust the heat up or down.

 - Now re-introduce the meat to the pot.
-Simmer for five minutes or until the meat is hot again.
+Simmer for 5 minutes or until the meat is hot again.
 It should now be ready to serve.

 Stew on the Past

-To stew something simply means to simmer, not boil, it.
+To stew something simply means to simmer—not boil.
 Tiny bubbles rise to just gently break the surface.
 That is the most important factor and the most important tip of this article.
 Properly done, simmering brings out the flavors of the ingredients and allows those flavors to be infused into the liquid, without draining said ingredients of their flavors.
 Let us quote Mrs. Bridges, the cook on the old television show, Upstairs, Downstairs, “Stew boiled is stew spoiled.”
 Boiled stew, or soup, renders meat that tastes like gummy cardboard plus mushy everything else.

 The basics tenets of stew are: the simmer; how to handle the meat; salt in relation to the meat; salt in relation to potatoes; potato varieties; and the all-important layering.